sskumar87/mt5-trading-api/replit.md

 - **Range Storage**: Added local variable storage for calculated ranges in the RangeService class
 - **API Endpoint**: Added `/api/ranges/calculated` endpoint to view ranges calculated by the scheduler
 - **Automated Processing**: Every 5 minutes, the system now fetches 5-minute candle data and calculates ranges using the old_app ranges function
+- **Merge Ranges Integration**: Implemented original merge_ranges function from old_app to merge overlapping ranges for each instrument
 - **Local Storage**: Calculated ranges are stored in `range_service.calculated_ranges` for easy access via API

 ## 2025-08-25: Range Detection & Code Organization